-Ok, so there are loads of reasons that sugar is bad for you!
-So how do you go about firing that sugar out your diet?
+Ok, so there are loads of reasons that sugar is bad for you.
 The evidence against that sweet white substance is piling as high as the empty wrappers from a raided box of Quality Street on Christmas day.
 To name a few of the scary consequences sugar has in store for your body:

 - Weight gain,